Mast Cell Activation Syndrome: Symptoms and Solutions

 • Disaccharides (lactose): milk, yogurt, and cheeses like cottage cheese, cream cheese, and ricotta

-• Mono-saccharides (excess fructose) found in fruits like apples, apricots, cherries, figs, mangoes, peaches, pears, plums, and watermelon, sweeteners like agave nectar, corn syrup, and honey
+• Mono-saccharides (excess fructose) are found in fruits like apples, apricots, cherries, figs, mangoes, peaches, pears, plums, and watermelon, sweeteners like agave nectar, corn syrup, and honey

-• Polyols (sorbitol and mannitol) found in fruits (apricots, avocados, blackberries, peaches, cherries), vegetables (cauliflower, mushrooms), sweeteners (sorbitol, xylitol, mannitol)
+• Polyols (sorbitol and mannitol) are found in fruits (apricots, avocados, blackberries, peaches, cherries), vegetables (cauliflower, mushrooms), sweeteners (sorbitol, xylitol, mannitol)

 SIBO, 14 Strategies to Beat SIBO Naturally